Brand Name Heparin by Sandoz Canada Incorporated Common Name heparin

 Liver problems: If you have liver problems, discuss with your doctor how this medication may affect your medical condition, how your medical condition may affect the dosing and effectiveness of this medication, and whether any special monitoring is needed.

-Medical conditions: If you have subacute bacterial endocarditis, blood or blood vessel disorders, severe high blood pressure, indwelling catheters, inaccessible gastrointestinal ulcers, ulcerative colitis, continuous tube drainage of stomach or small intestine, or menstruation, discuss with your doctor how this medication may affect your medical condition, how your medical condition may affect the dosing and effectiveness of this medication, and whether any special monitoring is needed.
+Medical conditions: Heparin increases the risk of bleeding complications for many people with ongoing medical conditions.
+If you have subacute bacterial endocarditis, blood or blood vessel disorders, severe high blood pressure, indwelling catheters, inaccessible gastrointestinal ulcers, ulcerative colitis, continuous tube drainage of stomach or small intestine, or menstruation, discuss with your doctor how this medication may affect your medical condition, how your medical condition may affect the dosing and effectiveness of this medication, and whether any special monitoring is needed.

 Osteoporosis: People who receive long-term, daily doses of heparin should be monitored by their doctor for possible development of osteoporosis (brittle bones) or fractures.